kopernio/pytest-hoverfly-wrapper/README.md

     * Strips `Expires` property from `Set-Cookie` headers in recorded simulations
 * 0.4.1
     * Fixes typo in installation instructions
+* 0.5.0
+    * Records simulations for static simulations if they don't exist yet

 ## Meta